 One distinctive sign that brings many owners to search “egg yolk peritonitis poop” is the appearance of unusual droppings.
 When a hen has this condition, you may notice droppings that contain yellow or orange material that looks like cooked egg yolk or scrambled eggs.
 This happens because some yolk material can pass through the digestive system.

 The droppings may also appear watery or contain what looks like albumen (egg white material).
 Normal chicken droppings have a dark portion (feces) and a white cap (urates), but with peritonitis, the distinctive yellow yolk material is the warning sign.
+If you’re noticing unusual droppings, our guide to chicken diarrhea and health problems can help you distinguish between different conditions.

 What Causes Egg Yolk Peritonitis in Backyard Chickens?

-If you’re sitting here asking yourself “Why her?
+If you’re asking yourself “Why her?
 What did I do wrong?”
 I want you to know that egg yolk peritonitis happens even to the best chicken keepers.
 It is usually a combination of factors, and rarely just one mistake.

 Underlying Reproductive Problems

 Sometimes the oviduct itself is damaged.
 Conditions like salpingitis (inflammation of the oviduct) are primary triggers.
 Salpingitis can cause the oviduct walls to swell, blocking the egg’s path.
 Other issues like ovarian cysts or ovarian tumors can also block the path.
-If the tunnel is blocked due to salpingitis or tumors, the yolk has nowhere else to go but inside the coelomic cavity.
-Impacted oviducts or twisting of the oviduct can also be triggers.
-Soft-shelled or shell-less eggs often indicate reproductive system problems that can precede peritonitis.
+If the tunnel is blocked, the yolk has nowhere else to go but inside the coelomic cavity.

 Bacterial Involvement